techdivision/import-docs/02.quickstart/docs.md

 ### Use as PHAR

-The last, but for sure not the worst installation option, is to download the latest PHAR from our [Github](https://github.com/techdivision/import-cli-simple/releases) release page, e. g. with `wget`
+The last, but for sure not the worst installation option, is to download the latest PHAR from our [Github](https://github.com/techdivision/import-cli-simple/releases) release page and make it executable, e. g. with `wget`

 ```sh
 wget https://github.com/techdivision/import-cli-simple/releases/download/1.0.0/import-cli-simple.phar && sudo chmod +x import-cli-simple.phar